20 Best Cat Foods in 2020

 Also, it’s a good idea to keep separate bowls for each cat in the household: it will prevent aggressive behavior and overeating/malnutrition.

 “Animals naturally prefer to have their own food.
 Even pets who know each other may fight over food.
 Food aggression is common, and it’s easily preventable by feeding in separate rooms or crates.”– Dr Gary Richter, a veterinarian from Rover.com

 How to soften dry cat food?

+Looking for a fast method?
 Add about one fourth cup of filtered water to the bowl full of kibble and wait for it to absorb the moisture.
 It will not only make kibbles more palatable but will also enhance their flavor.
 Before adding water to the pet’s diet, consult with a veterinarian.
 If a cat refuses to eat wet kibbles and does not drink much, consider giving it wet food instead.
 Alternatively, you can buy raw frozen pieces of meat and cook them with water.

 How much does cat food cost?

 That mostly depends on the type of cat food because this criterion defines the quality of ingredients and cooking.
 Basic dry kibble of an economy brand usually costs between under $5 and $8 for a four-pound bag each month.
 Premium or “holistic” dry kibble, on average, costs between $8 and $16 for a four-pound bag.
 However, an adult cat needs twice as less premium cat food than a regular cheap one!
 Wet food or frozen raw food costs between $16- $38 for 2-3 cases of 3-ounce cans or frozen raw food.